openSUSE/suse-documentation-dicts/README.md

 ```

-### Using the Dictionaries
+## Using the Dictionaries

-The following section assumes the dictionary files are located at the
+The following section assumes the dictionary files are located at the path that
-path that the openSUSE RPM package installs to.
+your distribution package installs to.

-#### DAPS & aspell
+### DAPS & aspell

 ```
 daps -d DC-DOCUMENT spellcheck \